awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 1. Amazon ECS calculates the number of empty container instances\.
 A container instance is considered empty when there are no no\-daemon tasks running\.

-1. Amazon ECS sets the `CapcityProviderReservation` value to 100 \- the number of empty container instances\.
+1. Amazon ECS sets the `CapacityProviderReservation` value to `100 - the number of empty container instances`\.
 For example, if the number of empty container instances is 2, the value is set to 98%\.
 Then, Amazon ECS publishes the metric to CloudWatch\.

 1. The `CapacityProviderReservation` metric generates a CloudWatch alarm\.
 This alarm updates the `DesiredCapacity` value for the Auto Scaling group\.
 One of the following actions happens:
-   + If you do not use capacity provider managed termination, the Auto Scaling group terminates the number Auto Scaling group will terminate the number of EC2 instances to reach `DesiredCapacity`\.
+   + If you do not use capacity provider managed termination, the Auto Scaling group terminates the number of EC2 instances to reach `DesiredCapacity`\.
 The container instances are then deregistered from the cluster\.
    + If all the container instances use capacity provider managed termination protection, Amazon ECS removes the scale\-in protection on the container instances that do not have non\-daemon tasks running\.
 The Auto Scaling group will then be able to terminate the EC2 instances\.
 The container instances are then deregistered from the cluster\.

 ### Scale\-in considerations<a name="scale-in-considerations"></a>